Full-Stack-93/alx-system_engineering-devops-1/0x00-shell_basics/README.md

 'ls -xamp' lists all the files and directories in the current directory, separated by commas

+'0	string SCHOOL School data
+!:mime school
-'0 string SCHOOL School data !:mime School creates a magic file with the stated name that can be used with the command file to detect school data files
+ creates a magic file with the stated name that can be used with the command file to detect school data files